- Course Number:

 - Special Fee:

-Course DescriptionDevelop an understanding of environmental topics that are primarily geological in nature.
+Course DescriptionCovers environmental topics that are primarily geological in nature.
 Includes geology basics, soil resources, hydrogeology, nonrenewable mineral and energy resources, perpetual energy resources, and solid waste.
-The associated laboratories will illustrate these topics.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+The associated laboratories will illustrate these topics and may include fieldwork.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Audit available.

 • Science is a fundamentally nondogmatic and self-correcting investigatory process.
 In science, a theory is neither a guess, dogma, nor myth.
 The theories developed through scientific investigation are not decided in advance, but can be and often are modified and revised through observation and experimentation.

 • The theory of evolution meets the criteria of a scientific theory.
 In contrast, creation "science" is neither self-examining nor investigatory.
 Creation "science" is not considered a legitimate science, but a form of religious advocacy.
 This position is established by legal precedence (Webster v.
 New Lenox School District #122, 917 F. 2d 1004).

 Science (ESR) instructors of Portland Community College will teach the theory of evolution not as absolute truth but as the most widely accepted scientific theory on the diversity of life.
 We, the Biology Subject Area Curriculum Committee at Portland Community College, therefore stand with such organizations as the National Association of Biology Teachers in opposing the inclusion of pseudo-sciences in our science curricula.

 Intended Outcomes for the course

 Upon completion of the course students should be able to: